 Sierra Watch Executive Director, Tom Mooers, with former Field Director, Peter Van Zant

-The story begins in December of 2000 when a small group of Sierra residents and local homeowners learned about impending plans to develop Martis Valley.
-They founded Sierra Watch to spell out a happier ending.
+It began in December of 2000, when a small group of Sierra residents and local homeowners learned about impending plans to fill Martis Valley with new subdvisions.

 It’s a story we’ve been living every day, ever since.
 So far we have secured permanent protection for more than 5,000 acres of priority Martis Valley land and built a collaborative consensus for a better blueprint for the Tahoe-Truckee Region.
 But our work in Martis Valley is far from done.

 With its beautiful scenery, abundant wildlife, and clear skies, Martis Valley exemplifies what we love about the Tahoe-Truckee Region and the entire Sierra Nevada.